Incommensurate Charge Super-modulation and Hidden Dipole Order in Layered Kitaev Material $\alpha$-RuCl$_3$: Results

-Our systematic investigation confirms that such surface modulations is commonly occurring in 2-MLs.
-In a second 2 MLs sample, the bias-dependent STM images exhibit a conventional $\alpha$-RuCl$_3$ lattice with moderate morphological modulation under positive biases (see Fig. S4a), similar to that shown in Fig.\ref{fig:figure-2}(i).
-In contrast, the super-modulation arises and prevails throughout the surface under negative biases, which becomes particularly prominent around a bias of -600 mV, as shown in Fig. S4(a).
-Furthermore, we find the modulation on surface LDOS and around defects evolve almost synchronously with the morphological super-modulation under variation of bias energy, see Fig. S4(b).
-The evolution is also revealed in the energy-resolved Fourier components of the \textit{dI/dV} data (Fig. S4(c)), where the FFT patterns of the super-modulation become more prominent and evolve from point-like pattern to nearly ring-shape around the $\Gamma$ point as bias shifts towards the negative end (see Fig. S4(c)).

 We found that the super-modulation on lattice is absent for samples of 4-MLs and thicker.
-We took $dI/dV$ mapping for a thicker sample (Fig. S1) and a 4-MLs (Fig. S5), no super-modulations are observed in the surface DOS and the data is indistinguishable with the orbital textures.
-Subsequently, the surface morphology and LDOS were measured on a lower terrace with thickness of 3-MLs, wherein the RG phase appeared.
-The energy-dependent \textit{dI/dV} mapping images are illustrated in Fig.\ref{fig:figure-3}(a).
-The images exhibit orbital textures linked to the Ru $t_{2g}$ bands at the energies surpassing the UHB (240 and 300 meV).
+We took d$I$/d$V$ map for a thicker (Supplementary Fig. 1) and a 4-MLs samples(Supplementary Fig. 5), respectively.
+No super-modulations were observed in the surface DOS and the data are indistinguishable with the orbital textures.
+Subsequently, the surface morphology and LDOS were measured on a lower terrace (3-MLs), wherein the RG phase appeared but without any super-modulation.
+The bias-dependent d$I$/d$V$ maps are illustrated in Fig.\ref{fig:figure-3}a.
+The images exhibit orbital textures linked to the Ru $t_{2g}$ bands at the biases surpassing the UHB (240 and 300 mV).
 Within the sample biases of -300 to -480 mV, the textures in occupied states display a ring-shape pattern sharing the symmetry of the Cl arrangements (represented by green dots).
-At bias below -600 mV, the orbital textures converge towards the center of the ring and become blurred.
-The ring shape pattern can be attributed to the Cl 3$p$ orbitals, as shown in the inset of Fig.\ref{fig:figure-3}(b).
-Quantitative analysis the spectra obtained from the Cl and Ru sites reveals that the ring-shape texture arising from the Cl 3$p$ orbitals corresponds to the shoulder peak in the $dI/dV$ spectra, as depicted in Fig.\ref{fig:figure-3}(b).
+At bias below -600 mV, the orbital textures converge towards the centre of the ring and become blurred.
+The ring shape pattern can be attributed to the 3$p$ orbitals, as shown in the inset of Fig.\ref{fig:figure-3}b.
+Quantitative analysis of the spectra obtained from the Ru and Cl sites reveals that the ring-shape texture of Cl 3$p$ orbitals corresponds to the shoulder peak in the d$I$/d$V$ spectra, as depicted in Fig.\ref{fig:figure-3}b.